mtwhitley/AstromechMagicPanel/README.md

 ## Videos

-Click the image to view the video on Youtube.
+Click each of the images below to view a video on Youtube of the animation.

 Rainbow Animation